FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 due to our over-specification of how to do it.
 Secondly, our code becomes much less readable and we are violating the [single-level of abstraction principle][] which is highly connected to declarative programming and thinking.
-If, on the other hand though, our task is to solve a given linear optimization problem, starting to implement a Simplex algorithm on our own in order to solve it can be considered imperative.
+If, on the other hand though, our task is to solve a given linear optimization problem, starting to implement a Simplex algorithm on our own with the help of vector operations in order to solve it can be considered imperative.

 Having realized the importance of the level of abstraction resp. the domain our task lives in, the obvious question is the following one: How do languages like SQL and Prolog or Datalog fit into our picture since they are always stated as